Euroscepticism in the United Kingdom: From 1975 to 1997

 A speech by Jacques Delors, President of the European Commission, at the TUC conference in 1988 helped to weaken the eurosceptic inclination in the Labour Party.
-In the speech he argued for financial transfers to deindustrialising regions and for all workers to be covered by collective agreements.
+In the speech, he argued for financial transfers to deindustrialising regions and for all workers to be covered by collective agreements.
 In response, the formerly eurosceptic union leader Ron Todd declared that "in the short term we have not a cat in hell’s chance in Westminster.
 The only card game in town at the moment is in a town called Brussels".
 As President of the Commission, Delors pushed for stronger pan-European regulations in areas including industrial relations, health and safety, the environment and consumer protection.
 In addition he played a key role in the incorporation of the Community Charter of the Fundamental Social Rights of Workers into the Treaty of Maastricht, enshrining a series of workers' rights into European law.
 In the context of Thatcher's Conservative premiership, when policies to reduce the power of the trade unions were pursued, Delors' advocacy of a "social Europe" became attractive to many.
-In 1989 the Labour Party officially dropped support for a withdrawal from the EEC: by 1998 only three percent of the party's MPs supported leaving the EU.
+In 1989, the Labour Party officially dropped support for a withdrawal from the EEC: by 1998, only three per cent of the party's MPs supported leaving the EU.

-The UK rebate has been held up as well by following Prime ministers.
+The UK rebate was also held up by Thatcher's successors as prime minister.
 Thatcher had worked with Delors in building a single market and supported the Single European Act of 1986, but by 1988 believed that the single market would cause greater political integration which she opposed.
 That year she warned in the Bruges speech of "a European super-state exercising a new dominance from Brussels".
 In late October 1990, just before her premiership ended, Thatcher reacted strongly against Delors' plans for a single currency in the House of Commons.
 Her stance contributed to her downfall a few weeks later, but Thatcher influenced others such as Daniel Hannan, whose Oxford Campaign for an Independent Britain (1990) may be the start of the Brexit campaign.